 The disproportionality and direct representation numbers in the table above are largely derived from the Elections Modelling project by University of Waterloo computer scientist Byron Weber Becker that estimates performance of these systems at the federal level.

-Direct Representation: With LPR, every elected MLA is elected solely with votes cast explicitly for them.
-For MMP+, this metric is a bit harder to calculate or estimate, but a significant fraction of the votes that help elect the top-up candidates are also cast explicitly for them (likely between about one third and two thirds).
-For MMP, about 50% of the votes are cast explicitly for the local riding winners, but only about a third of the remaining votes would be explicitly cast for the winners from the open list, so we estimate a direct representation score of about 65%; the remaining 30-35% of voters who contribute to electing MLAs do so through intra-party transfers.
+- Mixed Member: about half the votes are cast explicitly for the local riding winners, but only about a third of the remaining votes would be explicitly cast for the winners from the regional (open) list, so we estimate a direct representation score of about 65%; the remaining 30-35% of voters who contribute to electing MLAs do so through intra-party transfers.
 That is, their vote is used to help elect another candidate of the same party as the candidate they named.

 Ballot Design: Our current voting system uses a very simple ballot – voters are asked to mark an X beside one of typically about four or five names.
 While this is simple, it does not give the voters any choice between candidates from each voter’s preferred party, nor does it encourage parties to put forward more diverse slates of candidates.

 Resistance to Strategic Voting: Our current system is well-known to be susceptible to strategic voting – i.e., where a voter feels that the way to generate the best outcome from their perspective is not to vote honestly, but instead to vote for another candidate who they prefer less to prevent a candidate they like even less from winning.
-STV is widely regarded as being highly resistant to strategic voting [see reference] – the voter’s best strategy is almost always to vote sincerely as it is normally far too difficult to acquire the information necessary to employ a strategic voting strategy; we presume this resistance applies to the other multi-member systems we are assessing.
-MMP involves the same strategic considerations as our current system for the local contest, but does encourage voters to vote honestly at the regional level, though there are at least three additional strategic considerations at that level:
+Multimember systems such as STV are widely regarded as being highly resistant to strategic voting [see reference] – the voter’s best strategy is almost always to vote sincerely as it is normally far too difficult to acquire the information necessary to employ a strategic voting strategy.
+Mixed Member involves the same strategic considerations as our current system for the local contest, but does encourage voters to vote honestly at the regional level, though there are at least three additional strategic considerations at that level:

 - if an open list is being used, voters might consider not voting for their preferred candidate if they are particularly popular as that vote is likely to be unnecessary – they might instead be better off to vote for a less popular candidate in hopes that that person will be elected along with the most popular one